CS5008Fall2025/homework-sorts-skakked/Report.md

 #### Big O
 Give the worst and best case time-complexity, and examples that would generate them.
 > Best Case: Best-case time complexity is O(n), which occurs when the input array is already sorted.
-E.g. [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+E.g. [1, 2, 3, 4, 5, 6, 7, 8, 9, 10] [6]

 > Worst Case: The worst-case time complexity is O(n log n).
 E.g. Random data with no eixsting order, a random array of integers 1 to 100.
+[6]

 <hr>

 ## References
 Add your references here.
 A good reference includes an inline citation, such as [1] , and then down in your references section, you include the full details of the reference.
 Use [ACM Reference format].

-1. Reference info, date, etc.
-2. ...
+1. Bhargava, A. 2016.
+Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People.
+Manning Publications, Shelter Island, NY.
+ISBN 9781617292231.
+2. Rowell, E. n.d.
+Big-O Algorithm Complexity Cheat Sheet (Know Thy Complexities!).
+BigOCheatSheet.com.
+Retrieved October 4, 2025 from https://www.bigocheatsheet.com/
+3. GeeksforGeeks.
+2025.
+Analysis of Algorithms.
+Big-O analysis.
+(August 27, 2025) Retrieved September 7, 2025 from https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/
+4. Cormen, T. H., Leiserson, C. E., Rivest, R. L., and Stein, C. 2022.
+Introduction to Algorithms (4th ed.).
+MIT Press, Cambridge, MA.
+ISBN 978-0262046305.
+5. Sedgewick, R., and Wayne, K. Algorithms, 4th Edition (Companion Site).
+Princeton University.
+Accessed Oct.
+4, 2025.
+6. GeeksforGeeks.
+2025.
+Tim Sort in Python.
+Retrieved Oct.
+4, 2025 from https://www.geeksforgeeks.org/dsa/tim-sort-in-python/
+7. James, M. 2022.
+Python Now Uses Powersort. i-Programmer, Dec.
+21, 2022.
+Retrieved Oct.
+4, 2025 from https://www.i-programmer.info/news/216-python/15954-python-now-uses-powersort.html